romainsacchi/carculator_truck/docs/usage.rst

 .. note::

-   Many examples are given in this `notebook <https://github.com/romainsacchi/carculator_truck/blob/master/examples/Examples.ipynb>`_ which you can run directly on your computer.
+   Many examples are given in this :download:`examples.zip file <_static/resources/examples.zip>` which contains a Jupyter notebook
+    you can run directly on your computer.

 The inventories can be calculated using the most likely value of the given input parameters ("static" mode), but also using randomly-generated values based on a probability distribution for those ("stochastic" mode).